 The COMPAS System

 In the criminal justice system, there is a desire to predict if someone who has done something unlawful is likely to offend again.
 Taking it further, it would be valuable to be able to accurately classify these people on a scale of low to high risk going forward to assist in decision making.
 Predicting recidivism is an important challenge for society, but it is also inherently very difficult to do in an accurate way.
-This is especially so in the context of machine learning, given many unobservable causes and contributing factors that cannot be neatly fed into an ML model.
+This is especially so in the context of machine learning, given many unobservable causes and contributing factors that cannot be neatly fed into a Machine Learning model.

 This problem has been the subject of many sociological and psychological research studies and is the focus of the Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) software.
 COMPAS is used in various states in the US to predict whether a person is likely to offend again, and its predictions are taken into account by judges when deciding sentences.
 It also is a commonly referenced example of a biased ML model.